Shadow over Mystara – 1996 Developer Interview

 —Well then, shall we get started?
 My first question includes the previous game Tower of Doom, but why did you choose D&D as the setting?

 Sadamoto: It was TSR, the copyright holder of D&D, who came to us first and talked about doing a game.
-However, an agreement could not be reached at that point and the project was on hold for awhile.
-Sometime later a compromise was reached and we were able to start working on the first game, Tower of Doom.
+However, an agreement couldn't be reached at that point and the project was on hold for awhile.
+Sometime later a compromise was reached and we were able to start working on Tower of Doom.

 —And it was planned as an arcade action game from the beginning?
 Not a console rpg?